PyAtmos/PyAtmos/README.md

 A Docker image for [Atmos](https://github.com/VirtualPlanetaryLaboratory/atmos) and a Python package for interacting with Atmos, for NASA FDL 2018 astrobiology challenges.

-Initial work by Adam Cobb and Atilim Gunes Baydin.
-Further development by William Fawcett.
+Development by William Fawcett, Rodd Talebi, Aaron Bell and Aditya Chopra, with some initial work by Adam Cobb and Atilim Gunes Baydin.

 ## How to install